nferrara100/python-json/word-statistics/README.md

 # Word stats command line utility

 This python command line utility accepts text files and outputs basic statistics on the frequency of a given word in them.
-It runs using only the Python standard library, but the test suite requires Pytest.
+It requires tabulate to format its output and Pytest to run the test suite.

 Given more time, the following additional features could be implemented: